Bicycle Accident Statute of Limitations in San Diego

 • Pain and suffering

-• Property damage (if included in your injury claim)
+• Property damage (when included in the injury claim)

 Special Deadlines for Claims Against Government Entities

-You must file a government claim within six months of the incident.
+You must first file a government claim within six months of the incident.

 California Government Code § 911.2